 The CXFS mount scripts are used by CXFS to ensure that LUN path failover works after fencing.
-These scripts can be customized to suit a particular environment.
+You can customize these scripts to suit a particular environment.
 For example, an application could be started when a CXFS filesystem is mounted by extending the cxfs-post-mount script.
 The application could be terminated by changing the cxfs-pre-umount script.

 For information about using these scripts, see the CXFS Administration Guide for SGI InfiniteStorage.

-The following script is run by cxfs\client when it reprobes the Fibre Channel controllers upon joining or rejoining membership:
+The following script is run by cxfs_client when it reprobes the Fibre Channel controllers upon joining or rejoining membership:

-'''

 /var/cluster/cxfs_client-scripts/cxfs-reprobe

-'''

-For Linux nodes, you must define a group of environment variables in the /etc/cluster/config/cxfs\client.options file in order for cxfs-reprobe to appropriately probe all of the targets on the SCSI bus.
-For more information, see "Using cxfs-reprobe with Red Hat Linux" on page 67.
+For Linux nodes, you must define a group of environment variables in the /etc/cluster/config/cxfs_client.options file in order for cxfs-reprobe to appropriately probe all of the targets on the SCSI bus.
+For more information, see "Using cxfs-reprobe with RHEL" on page 93.